Házi rétes – Homemade strudel

 Cut the dough, then depending on the size of your baking pan cut the roll in 2 or 3 parts.
 Put the rolls in a baking pan.
 Repeat the process until the fillings run out.
 Place the strudels in the oven preheated to 200°C / 392°F and bake for 15-20 minutes.

 If the fillings run out and you still have dough, you can use jam, ground walnuts, poppy seeds or steamed grated cabbage to make more strudel rolls.
-Moreover also don’t forget to reroll pastry scraps and fill them or cut out scones.
+Furthermore, don’t forget to reroll pastry scraps and fill them or cut out scones.